aariops/python-project/to-do list.md

 - [ ] create dictionaries and object relations for each room
 - [ ] create function to update state of game: current_room, keys_collected and target_room
+- [ ] Use Python functions to play the game.
+Don't use procedural code.
+- [ ] After completing each game action, call the next function to continue playing until the winning condition is reached.
+- [ ] The winning condition is for the player to successfully make to the "Outside" room.
+When this happens, congrat the player and end the game.

 ### Dictionaries of objects